NearHuscarl/BotExtended/README.md

 Usage: `/<botextended|be> [nextfaction|nf]`

-Change the faction in the currrent faction rotation to the next faction
+Change the faction in the current faction rotation to the next faction

 ```
 /be nf